-Question 1: Shaded fractions
+Question 1 and 2: Shaded fractions

-Pupils are provided with eight rectangles shaded to show different fractions and they are asked to draw lines to connect the matching fractions (part a).
-In part b, a further shaded rectangle is shown and pupils are asked what fraction is shaded.
+In question 1, pupils are provided with eight rectangles shaded to show different fractions and they are asked to draw lines to match the pairs of equivalent fractions.
+Then, in question 2, pupils are shown a rectangle split into eight equal parts, a number of which are shaded; they are asked what fraction is shaded.

 Pupils benefit from working on identifying fractions that add up to one whole and, perhaps, from counting up in fractions, which is also recommended in the non-statutory guidance.
-Additionally, see notes on Question 4.
+Additionally, see notes on guestion 7.

-Question 2: Cold nights
+Question 3 and 4: Cold nights

-A table of the temperatures at midnight during one week is shown, together with a Celsius thermometer showing temperatures above and below zero.
-Pupils are asked to find which day had the lowest temperature (part a); which day had a temperature one degree higher than Thursday (part b); and to find a temperature four degrees higher than -2° (part c).
+In this question, pupils are shown a table of the temperatures at midnight during one week.
+Pupils are asked to find which day had the lowest midnight temperature (question 3a), which day had a midnight temperature one degree higher than Friday (question 3b) and to find a temperature five degrees higher than -2° (question 4).

 This question involves the interpretation of positive and negative temperatures near to zero.

-A diagram of a thermometer is shown and pupils need to be encouraged to use such aids (sketching one of their own if necessary) to help eliminate mistakes.
+Pupils should be encouraged to use aids such as diagrams of thermometers (sketching one of their own if necessary) to help avoid mistakes.
 In the classroom, pupils need to work with negative numbers in contexts such as temperature, scoring in games, heights above and below sea level, and gain experience of walking up and down number lines as well as moving up and down thermometers.
-Board games that use dice with positive and negative numbers can provide plenty of practice in an enjoyable situation.
+Board games that use dice with positive and negative numbers can provide plenty of practice in an enjoyable setting.
 Pupils may also like to invent their own games.

-Question 3: Window patterns
+Question 5 and 6: Window patterns

 A diagram showing a pattern from an old stained glass window is shown.
-Pupils are asked to name three shapes (part a); identify a shape in which all the angles are right angles (part b); then shade a shape in which all the angles are greater than a right angle (part c).
+Pupils are asked to name three shapes within the window (question 5).
+They then must identify a shape in which all the angles are right angles (question 6a) and one in which all the angles are greater than a right angle (question 6b).